-We aimed for the architecture to be generative in order to directly evaluate the decode part in terms of various decoding metrics.
+One of the main goals of this paper was to handle the extremely large amounts of information present in not only one, but multiple medical imaging modalities in a large number of subject, maximizing information content and "compression" at the same time.
+Our framework is based on a modular approach and separable convolutional blocks, which can efficiently deal with highly dimension datasets.
+We aimed for the architecture to be generative in order to directly evaluate the decode part in terms of various reconstruction metrics.
 This ensures in turn that out low dimensional embeddings 1) succeed in encoding meaningful information, and 2) are able to regenerate the two modalities separately in spite of the complete information fusion implemented in the last encode step.
 Further, our deep learning architecture, which is heavily based on parameter-efficient separable convolutional blocks, is very lightweight, which reduces both training time and GPU memory utilization, therefore making our framework practical to handle multiple high-resolution 3D medical image modalities.
-In spite of the large dimensionality reduction, we obtained good decoding quality in MSE, normalized differences and also CNR, an additional metric commonly used in evaluating the usefulness of medical images.
-In comparison with more traditional methods like e.g. PCA, it important to point out that conventional PCA is equivalent to an autoencoder with a single fully connected hidden layer (i.e. the produced embeddings would span the same subspace in both cases (P. Baldi and K. Hornik, 1989; H. Bourlard and Y. Kamp.
-1988).
-Consequently, an autoencoder with a sequence of non-linear hidden layers is equivalent to non-linear PCA.
-In this sense, our deep autoencoder can be viewed as non-linear PCA, and the embedding space it generates spans the space of conventional PCA as a possible solution in addition to other solutions.
-Also, given that PCA requires singular value decomposition of the input matrix, and that a dataset of ~1000 subjects, several modalities per subject, and up to 10 voxels for each modality, a direct PCA would be computationally prohibitive.
+In spite of the extremely large dimensionality reduction, we obtained excellent reconstruction quality in MSE, normalized differences and also CNR, an additional metric commonly used in evaluating the usefulness of medical images.

-One notable prior study has presented an integrative analysis of features extracted from brain structural MRI, finding evidence for a subspace which is able to explain a large share of the interindividual variation of brain structure in healthy people (Llera et al 2019).
-The authors also identified relationships between inter-individual brain structural variations and numerous demographic and behavioural variates, in particular demonstrating that a spectrum of behavioural and demographic data variability can be identified and explained using structural features only.
+In this context, one notable prior study has presented an integrative analysis of features extracted from brain structural MRI, finding evidence for a subspace which is able to explain a large share of the inter-individual variation of brain structure in healthy people [8].
+The authors also identified relationships between inter-individual brain structural variations and numerous demographic and behavioral variates, in particular demonstrating that a spectrum of behavioral and demographic data variability can be identified and explained using structural features only.
 However, the feature extraction method used in this paper requires a-priori information about which features to extract, hence strongly limiting generalizability.
-Other application of DL for dimensionality reduction in the field of medical imaging exist, see e.g. Benson et al., 2014 or Lundervold et al., 2019 for a review.
+Other application of DL for dimensionality reduction in the field of medical imaging exist, see e.g. Benson et al., 2014) or Lundervold et al., 2019 for a review.
 However, most of these papers rely on a priori feature engineering like e.g. aggregating information by averaging within ROIs, hence heavily reducing the dimension of the problems fed to the actual DL architecture.
 Other methods rely on the extraction of patches (e.g. Saha et al., 2020, Kao et al., 2020) of a priori segmentation of white and grey matter volumes.
-Our work, however, differs in that we use image decoding simply to learn lower dimensional embeddings of multi-modal MRI data, find structure in the representations within this space, and demonstrate in a specific use-case that this structure can, for instance, correspond to interpretable sub-types.
-On the other hand, these latter recent papers focus on improving the quality of image synthesis and address the issue of data scarcity by improving learning efficiency with no focus on dimensionality reduction and the discovery of latent factors.
-A key issue here is that the question whether the information included in our high-dimensional embeddings is "necessary or important" is strongly use-case dependent.
-Since the method is unsupervised the "importance" of the captured information can be estimated by the plausibility and contextualization of the results obtained in whatever downstream application will be performed using the latent embeddings.